LeBron gets 44, passes Wilt in LA's 126-117 win over Blazers

+LeBron James' inimitable presence has already been felt in his first few weeks in Hollywood.
+His most impressive game yet for the Lakers included a bit of history when he passed Wilt Chamberlain on the NBA's career scoring list.

+The superstar with no shortage of historic achievements was more excited about leading his surging new team to yet another win.

-LOS ANGELES — LeBron James had a season-high 44 points, 10 rebounds and nine assists, passing Wilt Chamberlain for fifth place on the NBA's career scoring list and leading the Los Angeles Lakers to a 126-117 victory over the Portland Trail Blazers on Wednesday night.
+James had a season-high 44 points, 10 rebounds and nine assists, roaring past Chamberlain for fifth place on the scoring chart and leading the Lakers to a 126-117 victory over the Portland Trail Blazers on Wednesday night.

-James scored 28 points in the second half and vaulted past Chamberlain on a three-point play with 3:55 to go, finishing the night with 31,425 points.
-James also fell just short of the 75th triple-double of his career during his most impressive performance since joining the Lakers in the offseason.
+James scored 28 points in the second half and vaulted past Chamberlain's 31,419 points on that three-point play with 3:55 to go.
+LeBron finished a memorable night with 31,425 points, and fell just short of his 75th triple-double during his most impressive performance since joining the Lakers.

-But while James delivered a dazzling performance, it wasn't all good news for Los Angeles.
-Afterward, coach Luke Walton said Rajon Rondo broke his hand during the game.
-The veteran point guard will be sidelined for at least a few weeks.
+Afterward, James praised Chamberlain as "One of the most dominant forces we ever had in our game, along with Shaq.
+One of the greatest Lakers to ever play the game.
+A 100-point scorer.
+One of the greatest scorer-rebounders to ever play this game."

+In fact, he will donate his jersey and the game ball to his I Promise School back in Ohio.

+"Anytime my name is mentioned with some of the greats to play this game, I always think back to my hometown, where I come from, how far I've come," James said.

-Before the Lakers embark on a three-game trip including his return to Cleveland on Nov.
-21, James showed his new home fans what they can expect in big games, as if they didn't already know.
-James scored 16 points in the third quarter and 12 in the fourth, never allowing Portland to make a final run during the Lakers' fourth consecutive win.
+Before the Lakers embark on a three-game trip that includes his return to Cleveland on Nov.
+21, James showed his new home fans what they can expect in big moments — as if any basketball fan with a pulse didn't already know.
+He scored 16 points in the third quarter and 12 in the fourth, never allowing Portland to make a final run during the Lakers' fourth consecutive win.

+"We did a lot of nice things, but we did a lot of sloppy things tonight," coach Luke Walton said.
+"A lot of soft defense."

+There was bad news on a triumphant night, too: After the game, Walton revealed that Rajon Rondo broke his right hand, apparently while making a steal in the fourth quarter.
+The veteran point guard will be sidelined for at least a few weeks, and starter Lonzo Ball's so-far moderate workload is likely to increase.

+"LeBron, it was a dominant performance," Portland coach Terry Stotts said. "(Scoring) 44 points on 19 shots, that doesn't happen too often.
+When he's hitting his 3s and putting his head down, he's tough to stop."

 JaVale McGee scored 20 points and Brandon Ingram added 17 in the Lakers' sixth win in seven games.
-After a slow start, Los Angeles (8-6) is already finding its groove in its first season with James and his fellow veterans joining the young core.
+After a slow start, Los Angeles (8-6) is already finding its groove in its first season with James and his fellow veterans joining a young core.
+Los Angeles is off to its best start since the 2011-12 season.

-Portland hit nine 3-pointers in the first half and led by 13 midway through the second quarter, but James led a 27-10 run to a 59-55 halftime lead.
-James punctuated one of the most assertive stretches of his season with two long 3-pointers in the final 25 seconds, finishing the half with 16 points.

-James hit his fifth 3 without a miss in the third quarter before Al-Farouq Aminu ended his perfect night from distance with a block.

 TIP-INS